nullxjx/Calculator/README.md

 This is a Calculaotr program in Java

 Use Guide:
-This program can do some basic calculation
+This program can do some basic calculation.
-The operands include  positive number and negative number as well as decimal number When you want to enter a negative number ,you are supposed to enter the button "_" in the left-bottom of the main window of the calculator,it will generate a pair of brackets as well as a  minus for the number you have just entered automaticaly. for example: if you have just typed 12.3 than click the "_" button in the workspace area,it will appera (-12.3) if you want to delete the character you have just entered,you can either click the "<--" button or just type the "Backspace" button on your keyboard.if you want to delele all the all the characters in the workspace which is located in the upper left
+The operands include  positive number and negative number as well as decimal number.
+When you want to enter a negative number ,you are supposed to enter the button "_" in the left-bottom of the main window of the calculator,it will generate a pair of brackets as well as a  minus for the number you have just entered automaticaly. for example: if you have just typed 12.3 then click the "_" button in the workspace area,it will appera (-12.3) if you want to delete the character you have just entered,you can either click the "<--" button or just type the "Backspace" button on your keyboard.if you want to delele all the all the characters in the workspace which is located in the upper left